ckreon/shadowlink-site/_posts/2016-05-25-ransomware.md

 ##### Backups

-If there's one takeaway I would want people to have from this post it would be that is ESSENTIAL that you have a good data backup protocol.
+If there's one takeaway I would want people to have from this post it would be that it is ESSENTIAL that you have a good data backup protocol.
 If you primarily rely on a cloud based backup, be aware that some variants of ransomware can affect those files also if they are on a continuous backup schedule.
 And it's hard to imagine that future implementations of this type of malware won't target these types of services.

 In my opinion, the best strategy (even if using cloud based backup services) is to employ a local backup to external drive that can be physically removed from the system, and safely stored offline.
 Safely to me means in an anti-static bag, in a waterproof container, and in a safe.
 Remember if you use a NAS or mapped drive alone to backup data these types of malware will target them too.